Glossary:Renewable energy sources

 Renewable energy sources, also called renewables, are energy sources that replenish (or renew) themselves naturally.
 Typical examples are solar energy, wind and biomass .

-Renewable energy sources include the following:
+Renewable energy sources in energy statistics include the following:

 - Non-combustible renewables